-This post will give you the right answers (and questions to ask yourself) to decide which you will enjoy more – converting your car into a car camper, buying a ready-made camping box (car camping conversion kit) or buying a micro camper.
+This post will give you the right answers (and questions to ask yourself) to decide which you will enjoy more – converting your car into a car camper, buying a ready-made camping box (car camping conversion kit, boot jump) or buying a micro camper.

 Read on if you are asking yourself these questions:

 - Is it worth spending money on a micro camper / teardrop camper (trailer)?

 - Are there other – cheaper alternatives to buying a micro camper?

 - Do I get more space in a micro camper or by converting my estate car into a camper?

 - How much does a mini camper cost?